erpeldinger/hackers_vs_hosts/readme.txt

         - graph_bip/.txt ; containing 10 nodes (from 0 to 8)
         - graphMF.txt ; containing 5 nodes (from 0 to 4)

+These graphs are also in svg format so you can visualize them.

 See below how to test each part of the project.